msamersawas/X-ADCommander/README.md

 }
 ```

-- Update the file `Level_2_Menus.csv` with the new custom functions.
+- Update the file `Level_2_Menus.csv` with a menu name for the new custom function.

 ## Issues and Contributions